dimailn/vrf/README.md

 ## Autoforms

-Autoforms are a special form mode in which the form within itself performs tasks of loading, saving data, forwarding validation errors, and can also perform some side effects, for example, redirecting to a page of a newly created entity.
+Autoforms are a special form mode in which the form within itself performs tasks of loading, saving data, forwarding validation errors and can also perform some side effects, for example, redirecting to a page of a newly created entity.

-Autoforms powered by Effects API which allows to create plugins in modular way.
+Autoforms are powered by Effects API which allows the creation of plugins in modular way.
 Due to this, it is possible to implement the flow of autoforms for the specifics of any project.
 You may use ready-made effects or implement your own.

 ## Data loading control

-Vrf provide some methods on rf-form allows you to manage data loading:
+Vrf provides some methods on rf-form allows you to manage data loading:

 ```javascript